-My name is Suzanne Sutton-Curry, and I have been a social worker for 21 years.
+My name is Suzanne Sutton-Curry, and I have been a social worker for more than 20 years.

 I chose to become a social worker because I wanted to make a practical difference for people.
 Medical social work came naturally since my father was a social worker and my mother was a nurse.
 I saw them both forge satisfying, creative and challenging careers in helping professions.